Bergvca/string_grouper/tutorials/tutorial_1.md

 ### Import Data

-***Tip:*** Assuming the dataset will come from an external database, for optimum performance only do an export of the ID column, and the text column that matching will be done on, and convert the text data column (**not the ID column**) to lower case.
+***Tip:*** Assuming the data set will come from an external database, for optimum performance only do an export of the ID column, and the text column that matching will be done on, and convert the text data column (**not the ID column**) to lower case.

 #### Import the sample data.